About Norfolk Naval Shipyard

-From 1940 until 1945, the yard repaired, altered and converted 6,850 naval vessels.
-It also built 101 new ships and landing craft for the Naval Fleet and manufactured products used by both naval installations and the forces aboard Navy ships.
+From 1940 to 1945, the yard worked on 6,850 naval vessels.
+They also built 101 new ships and landing crafts for the Navy Fleet.
+Plus, they made special products used on bases and onboard Navy ships.

-In a 1991 report prepared by Johns Hopkins University School of Hygiene and Public Health evaluating low-level radiation exposure among shipyard workers who overhaul nuclear propulsion plants in six facilities including Norfolk, the researchers studied the mortality from mesothelioma among this population.
+A 1991 report was prepared by Johns Hopkins University School of Hygiene and Public Health.
+It evaluated low-level radiation exposure among shipyard workers.
+They overhauled nuclear propulsion plants in six facilities.
+This included Norfolk.
+The researchers studied the mortality from mesothelioma among this population.

-They found that although the number of deaths from cases with confirmed pleural or peritoneal mesothelioma was small because it is a rare form of cancer, the incidence rate was actually higher than in the general population of white males.
-The researchers also noted that the incidence rate of mesothelioma deaths was higher in radiation exposed workers than in non-exposed workers.
+The number of deaths from cases with confirmed pleural or peritoneal mesothelioma was small.
+But that’s because it is a rare form of cancer.
+The incidence rate was actually higher than in the general population of white males.
+Mesothelioma deaths were higher in radiation-exposed workers than in non-exposed workers.
 This led to the conclusion that nuclear workers held more jobs with the potential for asbestos exposure.